igloo-project/igloo-doc/source/release-notes/Migrating-to-0.11.md

  1. QueryDSL completely revamped its bindings; you'll need to delete them completely and regenerate them.
  2. QueryDSL bindings generation will now fail if your project does not compile.
 Worse, not having QueryDSL bindings will add an enormous amount of build errors, which will make it much harder to spot actual errors that you must fix.
 It might be easier to first override QueryDSL's version and the processor used for QueryDSL bindings generation in your project (while sticking with OWSI-Core 0.9), and only then attempt migrating to OWSI-Core 0.11.
 The new processor is `com.querydsl:querydsl-apt` version 4.0.7.
 See below for changes in the new version of QueryDSL (`com.querydsl:querydsl-jpa` v4.0.7)
- 3. [[This page|Code processors]] might help if you encounter errors when generating bindings.
+ 3. [This page](../howtos/Code-processors.html) might help if you encounter errors when generating bindings.

 A new feature was introduced in OWSI-Core 0.11 that allows the bindings to be completely wiped before generation, so that you won't need to manually delete them after a refactoring, for instance.
 In order to benefit from this feature, you must change your `eclipse/*.launch` files so that the invoked goals are simply `generate-sources`, but with the `eclipse-processor` profile enabled.
 On Linux, you may use the following command line from your project root: